qiangsiwei/StrayBirds/_posts/2016-01-01-density_peak_clustering.md

 ---
 layout: post
-title: Natural Language Generation
+title: Density Peak Clustering
-category: Notes
+category: Algorithms
 comments: true
 ---

-# Density Peak Clustering
+# Clustering by fast search and find of density peaks

 ------

-### Density Peak Clustering

 Cluster analysis is aimed at classifying elements into categories on the basis of their similarity.
 Its applications range from astronomy to bioinformatics, bibliometrics, and pattern recognition.